-The Assessor will make the decision on the grade to be awarded to the apprentice based on their scoring of the two components of the end point assessment, the Portfolio and the Professional Discussion.
-They will also take into consideration the views of the employer as submitted with the Portfolio.
+The Assessment Organisation will make the decision on the grade to be awarded to the apprentice based on their scoring of the two components of the final assessment, the Portfolio and the Professional Discussion.
 The apprentice will be awarded a Pass or Distinction.
 The Distinction is designed to recognise the small proportion of apprentices who are seen as outstanding employees, regularly going beyond what is required to be competent in the role and seen as having greatest potential for the future.
+To achieve a Distinction, the apprentice will need to demonstrate a higher level of performance across the full range of knowledge, skills and behaviours.

 The exact mechanism for doing this will be developed as part of the Assessment Tools and is likely to be based on the assessment criteria that are developed for each of the learning outcomes in the Detailed Standard.
-These assessment criteria will specify what is required to achieve a Pass i.e. fully competent in the role.
-To achieve a Distinction, the apprentice will have to achieve a Distinction in all 4 of Customer Service, Delivering Results, Teamwork, Personal Development.
-In addition, out of the remaining 6 Skills/Behaviours and the qualification (if one is taken) they will need to achieve a Distinction in 3 of them and a Pass in all of the others.
+These assessment criteria will specify what is required to achieve a Pass i.e. fully competent in the role and also a Distinction.